iimyzf/Inception/README.md

   Overall, Docker Compose streamlines the development process, making it easier for you to build and deliver your applications with greater efficiency and ease.

-  A Docker Compose has 3 important parts, which are:
+  A Docker Compose has <strong>3 important parts</strong>, which are:

   * <strong>Services:</strong> A service is a unit of work in Docker Compose, it has a name, and it defines a container images, a set of environment variables, and a set of ports that are exposed to the host machine.
 When you run `docker-compose up`, Docker will create a new container for each service in your Compose file.